domesticatedviking/TextyMcSpeechy/docs/using_custom_voices_in_home_assistant_os.md

  2. Install the Wyoming protocol integration (Settings > Devices & Services > Integrations > Click ADD INTEGRATION BUTTON > search for Wyoming Protocol).
  3. When prompted by Wyoming Protocol for host and port, you can use `core-piper` for `host` and `10200` for `port`
     - `core-piper` is the hostname provided by the piper add-on's docker container.
 You can also use the ip address of the machine running the docker container.
     - `10200` is the default port for Piper.
-Change it as needed.

 ## Prepare your custom voice models for upload
 Important: In order for your voices to be detected and appear in menus properly, you will need to **rename them** using the system prescribed by Piper.  **You may also need to edit the `.onnx.json` file.**